There is/There are

 Could:

-There could be improvements in the process.
+There could be improvements to the process.

-Usage of Intransitive verbs in There is/There are:
+Usage of intransitive verbs in There is/There are:

 Intransitive verbs can be used in the there is/there are construction to describe the existence or presence of something.